advance100/doc_webpack/configuration.md

 > Default: `["web_modules", "node_modules"]`

-> Note: Passing `"../someDir"`, `"app"`, `"."` or an absolute path isn't expected here.
+> Note: Passing `"../someDir"`, `"app"`, `"."` or an absolute path isn't necessary here.
 Just use a directory name, not a path.
-Use it only if it is expected to have a hirachie or these folders.
-Elsewise you may want to use the `resolve.root` option instead.
+Use only if you expect to have a hierarchy within these folders.
+Otherwise you may want to use the `resolve.root` option instead.

 ### `resolve.fallback`